 With an eye on the increasing popularity of expedition cruising, Atlas Ocean Voyages set out to find a niche, blending luxury into expedition cruising.
 Historically, expedition cruising has been a stripped-down type of adventure, with older ships originally geared for scientific missions transformed into vessels that could carry inquisitive passengers.
 Atlas Ocean Adventure ships are custom-built luxury vessels capable of exploring the furthest reaches of the globe—with Antarctic voyages, yet also a strong emphasis on warm weather destinations that may have been off most travelers’ radars.

-Discovery is the name of the game with Atlas, and in its 2021 inaugural season, the under-200-guest World Navigator will visit some incredible destinations starting in Egypt and the Greek Isles.
+Discovery is the name of the game with Atlas, and in its inaugural season, the under-200-guest World Navigator visits some incredible destinations.
 These immersive itineraries feature late nights in port, and in some cases up to three overnights in key ports.
-Heading west in October 2021, a Transatlantic crossing carries guests to Barbados and the ship will spend two months in the Caribbean—the perfect opportunity for U.S.-based travelers to try a close-to-home adventure.
-From there, World Navigator makes its way to South America and Antarctica for a series of 7-day and 9-day Antarctic expeditions out of Ushuaia.
+This winter, World Navigator makes its way to South America and Antarctica for a series of 9-day and 12-day Antarctic expeditions out of Ushuaia.

-Whether you wish to wander ancient paths in Cairo, cross the frozen tundra of Antarctica, or take a boat ride in the Amazon, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.
+If you wish to cross the frozen tundra of Antarctica, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.

 Atlas Ocean Voyages is introducing a unique way of going beyond port cities with complimentary land immersion tours that create a vacation within a vacation.
 You start by reserving a MAX SHORE itinerary.
 These MAX SHORE itineraries start with a traditional Atlas Ocean Voyages cruise.
 Then, you either stay with the ship while it remains in port for a couple nights, or, venture out on a complimentary guided land immersion tour, then rejoin the ship before it begins its next cruise.
 “MAX SHORE” itineraries are “All Inclusive All The Way,” with complimentary inland transportation, accommodations, meals and tours.
 If you prefer to stay on board and call the ship your home while in port, all local excursions are complimentary in that port when you purchase a back-to-back sailing.